 DIY landscaping projects can greatly enhance your enjoyment of your yard.
-Features such as patios and walkways can add not only beauty, but also functionality to your landscape.
-Follow the step-by-step instructions in the resources below to learn about building simple patios and walkways:
+Features such as patios and walkways can add not only beauty, but also lend functionality to your landscape.
+There are numerous kinds of materials you can use to build a beautiful patio, like brick, flagstone, concrete and even tile.

 04 of 09

 Like patios and walkways, these "hardscape" elements bring structure to your landscaping.
 Traditionally made of wood, decks, fences and arbors are now sometimes composed of other materials.
 Composite wood is an option to consider for decking and deck railings, while vinyl fences and arbors have become very common.
-The instructions and tips discussed in the resources below will introduce beginners to some of the issues involved in installing decks, fences and arbors in the landscape:Continue to 5 of 9 below.
+It's also important to consider the landscaping that will surround a fence or deck.Continue to 5 of 9 below.

 05 of 09

 Building large retaining walls is not considered a DIY project.
 If you need a tall wall, chances are you have an erosion problem just waiting to happen and need to call on a professional.
-By contrast, simple terracing jobs are excellent DIY landscaping projects for beginners.
+By contrast, though, simple terracing jobs are excellent DIY landscaping projects for beginners.
 After building small stone retaining walls, you can plant behind them, as you would for a raised bed.
-Speaking of raised beds, find out how to build a couple of types that could come in especially handy for urban... landscaping, where no garden space, per se, exists:

 06 of 09